lucindanora/deep-learning-challenge/Analysis_Report.md

 ## **Overview**
-  The purpose of this project is to create an algorythm using machine learning that will predict if applicants will be succesful with the money provided by Alphabet Soup.
+  The purpose of this project is to create an algorithm using machine learning that will predict if applicants will be succesful with the money provided by Alphabet Soup.

 ## **Results**
 ## **Data Preprocessing**